Yarmouth Coach FAQ

 |Under-13 & Under-14||$50/game||$25/game|

 It happens!
-And usually there isn’t much time to make phone calls.
-But start by calling the Referee coordinators (contact info above).
-Please confer with opposing team’s coach and discuss options.
-Coaches from both teams discuss to see if there are any parents in attendance who are referees and, if not, teams will need to ask one of their coaches to referee the game.
+And usually, there isn’t much time to make phone calls.
+But start by calling the Referee Assignor.
+Please confer with the opposing team’s coach and discuss options.
+See if there are any parents in attendance who are referees and, if not, teams will need to have their coaches referee the game.
+A fair solution is to have a coach from each team referee a half.

 The best way to avoid this situation is to cash your referee money check at the beginning of the season, and put in your coaches’ bag, divided up for the games and friendlies.
 Otherwise, you will want to sweet talk a parent into lending you the money, which you will promptly pay back.